AJ1701/argocd-apps/cluster-applications/README.md

 # cluster-applications

 ## Deploying via App of Apps
 Simply create an ArgoCD application resource in this directory to have ArgoCD deploy your application.
+Create a new directory with the static manifests, helm, kustomize, ksonnet, or jsonnet contained within.

 ## Application Resource Documentation
 https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/#applications